RemitaNet/remita-inline-sdk-rrr-flutter/README.md

 -  `Customizer`

-It returns an instance of RemittaInlinePayment with this instance, we then call the async method `.initiatePayment()`.
+It returns an instance of RemitaInlinePayment with this instance, we then call the async method `.initiatePayment()`.

     _handlePayment() async {